-The Router supports a variety of networking environments including Linux®, Windows® 95, 98, Me, NT®, 2000, and XP, and others.
+The Router supports a variety of networking environments including Mac OS® 9.x, X v10.x, AppleTalk®, Linux®, Windows® 98, Me, NT®, 2000, and XP, and others.
 All that is needed is an Internet browser and a network adapter that supports TCP/IP (the standard language of the Internet).

-LED Display
+Front-Panel LED Display